Arlene Sierra2022 Virginia B. Toulmin Foundation Orchestral Commission Recipient

 Illinois Philharmonic Orchestra and music director Stilian Kirov on February 24, 2024.

-Additional orchestras tbd.
+Additional orchestras to be announced.

 Arlene Sierra is a London-based American composer whose music is lauded for its “highly flexible and distinctive style” (The Guardian), ranging from “exquisiteness and restrained power” to “combative and utterly compelling” (Gramophone).
 Notable premieres include Nature Symphony “memorable for its creation of wonderful sounds from a large orchestra” (Bachtrack.com) commissioned by BBC Radio 3 and the BBC Philharmonic, Butterflies Remember a Mountain for the the Benedetti-Elschenbroich-Grynyuk Trio, described as “precisely and joyously imagined” (The Times), and a New York Philharmonic commission for chamber orchestra Game of Attrition, described by Time Out as “at turns spry, savage, sly and seductive… so enrapturing.”
 Sierra’s highly individual works have been nominated and awarded on several occasions, including the prestigious Takemitsu Prize, a Charles Ives Fellowship from the American Academy of Arts and Letters, PRS Composers Fund and Women Make Music awards, and a Leverhulme Fellowship.
 Her orchestral showpiece Moler was nominated for a Latin GRAMMY for Best Contemporary Classical Composition.